Giordy03/14esimo-piano/README.md

 there's something for every gaming preference.

 ## Installation
+The app is avaible only for phone running Android 10 or newer versions.
 To install the Retro Game Collection App on your Android device, follow these
 steps: